-Homemade cleaning products.
-Make your own homemade cleaning solutions to save money, avoid harsh chemicals and enjoy the satisfaction of being a true self reliant homesteader.
+Homemade cleaning products save you money and are usually far safer to use than commercial products loaded with chemicals.
+Make your own homemade cleaning solutions to save money, avoid harsh chemicals and enjoy the satisfaction of being a true self-reliant homesteader.

 Plus, there is nothing more satisfying than knowing you made your own aftershave or perfume or even that candy or chocolate ice cream you can't seem to live without.
 Make glycerin soap with your kids.
 It will be a fun, safe learning experience.